 It helps you plan your budget, understand your monthly commitments, and avoid surprises by showing the exact EMI and total interest payable before taking a loan.

-* This calculator is for general reference and planning.
+* This calculator is for general reference and planning purposes.
 Actual EMI may vary slightly based on the lender's calculation method and loan disbursement date.
-Confirm all figures directly with your lender before signing.
+Confirm all figures directly with your lender before signing any loan agreement.